Bigdata bubble – New era in application space

 Data Analyst – Every big data problem doesn’t need a data scientist.
 Now if you are just starting in big data domain, you might have to start your career as Data Analysis.
 Remember when you first started career its IT after university and joined the network operating center (NOC)?
 On a NOC engineer role – first few months at job, night shifts and tame at looking at the screen for SNMP/SYSLOG Traps?
 Well, this role will not be like that.
 Data analyst role is a bit upgraded version of that, but you’ve the opportunity to become a data scientist.
 That means, the quicker you learn, the quicker you hip pocket fills with $$$.
 Not to mention but an opportunity to learn from data scientists as well.
 Every analyst needs to be able to tell and sell his story from the insights that come out of big data analysis.
 A data analyst is not expected to have programming skills to build algorithms, but needs strong SQL skills in addition to better understanding of analytics packages.
 Typically, data analysis engineer is cheaper than data scientist.

 BIGDATA POTENTIAL MARKET:

 1. Online Platform companies.

 2. Content sites

-3. Big Banks – fraud detection, app logs, data correlation et all.
+3. Big Banks – fraud detection, app logs, data correlation at all.

 5. Share market – and a list goes on!
 Infinite possibilities.

-Not to mention but the original user or abuser of Hadoop are using it for ages! – Yes LinkedIN, FaceBook, Google, Yahoo.
+Not to mention but the original user or abuser of Hadoop has been using it for ages! – Yes LinkedIN, Facebook, Google, Yahoo.
 Please leave your comments.
-What do you think of this new buzzworld!
-In the next post (when? probably when this bubble is gone), I will cover building career in big data domain.
+What do you think of this new buzz word!
+In the next post (when?
+Probably when this bubble is gone), I will cover building career in the big data domain.